 “Steroids are wonderful, because they can keep you alive in a terrible situation.
 But their side effects are quite problematic,” Andreoli says.
 “Prednisone, in the right setting, is extraordinarily important because sometimes it's all you can use to stay healthy.”

 Viagra and other drugs for erectile dysfunction can cause you to see everything with a slightly blue tinge, but in rare cases can also cause optic neuropathy, or damage to the optic nerve, Andreoli says.

 “Optic neuropathies are very severe and permanent,” Andreolli adds.
-A drug called Plaquenil also can cause optic neuropathy.
+A drug called Plaquenil (commonly used to treat lupus) also can cause optic neuropathy.